LeetLLM

 1predictors: generate_resolution.predict 2module inputs: policy_context, ticket_text 3module outputs: reasoning, resolution

-Metrics: defining "Good"
+Metrics: defining a score

 Optimization requires a clear signal to know if changes improve the pipeline.
 Metrics evaluate the system's output by returning a numerical score (often 0.0 to 1.0).
 Unlike traditional machine learning where metrics compare floats, LLM metrics often require semantic evaluation to judge text quality.